danisztls/site-search/README.md

 # Search
-A instant search UI component for the Web aimed to be light, agnostic and effective.
+An instant search UI component for the Web aimed to be light, agnostic and effective.

 ## Features
 - instant search